The question “when does a non-US person need an ITIN” is often asked by our clients. Let us explain what an ITIN exactly means:

 - You need to file a tax return,

 - You are a spouse or a dependent child, who is not a U.S. citizen or resident, of a U.S. taxpayer,

 - You have any sort of U.S. trade or business or effectively connected income in the USA, for example; you own a rental property which you are renting out.

 - You own a business, or you are processing credit cards,

 - You have any sort of tax filing obligation in the USA.

 The process for getting an ITIN is not the easiest, in fact, it has gotten a little harder over the years because of some fraud that has happened with people getting ITINs.

-As ein-itin.com, we can help you with obtaining your ITIN.
-To get ITIN as a Non-US Resident, you should have a US Company and EIN assigned to your business.
+At ein-itin.com, we can help you obtain your ITIN.
+To get an ITIN as a Non-US Resident, you should have a US Company and EIN assigned to your business.
 In order to apply for an ITIN for you, we will need your:

 - Company Docs,

 - US Visa Scan (if you have) (colored with a scanner),